ReForge-Mode/Unity_VRoid_Character_Customization/README.md

-# VRoid Guideline Issue
-I was recently informed that this customization system may be against VRoid terms of service (https://vroid.com/en/studio/guidelines)</b>

-> "You cannot use VRoid Studio to create an application that can deform meshes and/or can create 3D models like avatars and items by combining meshes and/or textures."

-So I messaged VRoid team and got an email back from VRoid:

-"If the application does not have an export function, it is not considered to have a function for creating avatars, items, or other 3D models"

-So, it's okay as long as you use it internally inside your game.

 # VRoid Character Customization in Unity
 A lot of people has been asking for character customization of VRoid models in Unity.
 Here's how you do it!